stridecolossus/JOVE/docs/blog/part-5-terrain/particle-system.md

 * A trajectory function is appealing in that it encapsulates all the information about how that particle moves over time.
 It is therefore simpler to comprehend, reusable, largely immutable, and easier to test in isolation.

 * Delegating the trajectory to the shader is logical and almost certainly much more efficient, however this would be very difficult to test or to diagnose.
-Additionally GLSL code would have to cut-and-pasted rather than comprised of coherent, tested components (unless we employed some clever shader generator).
+Additionally GLSL code would have to be cut-and-pasted rather than comprised of coherent, tested components (unless we employed some clever shader generator).

-* Mutable particles and movement vectors is probably simpler to implement but slightly more complex to configure.
+* Mutable particles and movement vectors are probably simpler to implement but slightly more complex to configure.

 * A configurable particle system lends itself to being specified later by some configuration file (e.g. an XML document).